tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.40.0 =
+* Purchase links now show on reviews embedded in pages
+* Recencio related errors only shown on Recencio related pages and the WP dashboard
+* Fixed an issue with a missing reference to jQuery on the extension page

 = 1.39.0 =
 * A new 'Convert Posts to Reviews' extension to do as its name says.
 * Updated the menu label for 'All Reviews'.